 We found 3 internists who accept Coventry Silver HMO near Athens, OH.

-Dr. James Sammons' specialty is general internal medicine.
+Dr. James Sammons works as a general internist in Athens, OH.
 He is a graduate of Ohio University College of Osteopathic Medicine.
-His average rating from his patients is 3.0 stars out of 5.
-Dr. Sammons accepts Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+His average patient rating is 2.0 stars out of 5.
+Dr. Sammons honors Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.

 Conditions / Treatments